New monitoring sites give clearer view of Hakatere/Ashburton River

 Water users have access to a fuller, more accurate picture of the Hakatere/Ashburton River and tributary flows thanks to an increase in the number of monitoring stations in the catchment.

-Over the past few months, we've installed new monitoring sites on the North Branch, Taylor’s Stream, O’Shea Creek and Mt Harding Creek.
-A monitoring site on Laghmor Creek has also been moved to get more accurate data.
+Over the past few months, we've installed new monitoring sites on the North Branch, Taylor’s Stream, O’Shea Creek, and Mt Harding Creek.
+A monitoring site on Lagmhor Creek has also been moved to get more accurate data.

 The additional monitoring sites will provide accurate and up-to-date information on when consent holders can take water under new minimum flow conditions, which come into force on 1 July 2023.